chchewmy/WQD7005_Data_Mining/README.md

 patterns of customer churn and to inform strategic business decisions.

 Objective:
-The case study aims to assess students' ability to apply decision tree and ensemble methods in a practical context, demonstrating their understanding of the concepts and their ability to derive meaningful business insights from data analysis.
+The case study aims to assess the ability to apply decision tree and ensemble methods in a practical context, demonstrating the understanding of the concepts and to derive meaningful business insights from data analysis.

 Dataset Structure: